 Ask Your Questions

-Though the terms and conditions plus FAQ does answer a lot of questions, you still might want some info.
-BillionLotto.co.ug offers an internal toll free number, email and snail mail address for customer service.
+Though the terms and conditions plus FAQ do answer a lot of questions, you still might want some info.
+BillionLotto.co.ug offers an internal toll-free number, email and snail mail address for customer service.
 They are open Monday to Sunday 8:00 am to 9:00 pm.
 Nice to see they don’t take a day off from answering questions.
 This is an official lottery run by the Ugandan government.

 Bless a Child Foundation

 Currently, Uganda’s Billion Lotto supports the “Bless a Child Foundation” though there isn’t any specific information on the ratio of how much of the ticket sales go to them.
 Bless a Child Foundation supports children with cancer with better treatment services.
 The nice idea thought it would have more credibility if they published the amount or percentage that went to the kids.
 There is a lovely picture on their site of a Ten Million Shillings check that was presented to them from Billion Lotto in December 2015.
 I guess every little bit does make a difference!

 This definitely isn’t one of those mega lotteries like US Powerball or EuroMillions that is going to draw the attention of the world.
 At the same time for Ugandans, it would be a life-changing win to hit the jackpot.
 I do like it’s a 1 to 49 draw game without a bonus ball.
 This means pretty good odds compared to some of the other games around the world.

 What is the Jackpot?